-Operating profit is stated before investment income and finance costs.
+Operating profit is stated before profit on disposal of property, plant and equipment, investment income and finance costs.

 Taxation

 Income tax expense represents the sum of the tax currently payable and deferred tax.

 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from profit as reported in the income statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 The Company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted at the balance sheet date.